'The Society' Is the Netflix Sensation You Never Saw Coming

 Around five years ago, Christopher Keyser found himself pondering the state of human society.
 “How did we get here?” he asked himself.
 “And is this the best we could’ve done?”
 These are the kind of big questions that fuel great literature, but Keyser, who co-created ’90s critical darling Party of Five, works in television.
-So he, alongside director and co-producer Marc Webb (500 Days of Summer), endeavored to translate his inquiries onto the screen in the form of a show that would be both philosophical and entertaining.
+So he, alongside director and fellow executive producer Marc Webb (500 Days of Summer), endeavored to translate his inquiries onto the screen in the form of a show that would be both philosophical and entertaining.

 The result is The Society, a surprising, provocative, occasionally messy yet frequently revelatory series whose first season arrives on Netflix May 10.
 Its appeal may not be obvious from the banal pilot, which recalls recent teen sci-fi serials like the CW’s The 100 and Netflix’s Danish-language saga The Rain: Beset by an unexplained nauseating odor, the wealthy New England town of West Ham sends a few busloads of high schoolers to the mountains to wait out an investigation.
 But when the kids return home, the town is empty of people.
 It soon becomes clear that not only are the adults gone for good, but the town is now somehow physically closed off from civilization.
 It’s an intriguing enough twist to keep skeptics hooked as the show’s true themes—and life-or-death stakes—develop at a pace that feels organic.